-The following position statement has been developed by the Highlands School District in order to provide our students with an opportunity to: work to their fullest potential, motivate them to be more effective in the classroom, encourage them to stay in school, and participate in a tutorial program designed to improve
+The following position statement been developed by the Highlands School District in order to provide students with an opportunity to: work to their fullest potential, motivate them to be more effective in the classroom, encourage them to stay in school, and participate in a tutorial program designed to improve their grades.
+The Highlands School District has, there developed the following guidelines that govern student participation in athletics.

 - 1. The Athletic Director will run eligibility reports at 11am every Friday during the impacted athletic season. - 2.
-The Principal will contact the Athletic Director to inform him of students who are failing more than one subject every Friday morning. - 3.
-A student failing more than one subject on any given Friday, at the time the eligibility report is generated, will be ineligible for one week, beginning the Sunday following the Friday until the next Sunday. - 4.
+A student failing more than one subject on any given Friday, at the time of the eligibility report is generated, will be ineligible for one week, beginning the Sunday following the Friday and continuing to the next Sunday. - 3.
 Students academically ineligible may still attend practices and participate in team activities.
-However, they are not permitted to compete during that week.
-Team rules pertaining to participation in practice and team activities are subject to the head coach's or building administration's discretion.
+However, they are not permitted to compete during the week.
+Team rules pertaining to participation in practice and team activities are subject to the head coach's and/or building administration's discretion.